 I earned the Eagle in (year) and my Eagle Scout card/badge/medal is now lost/destroyed/framed at my parent's home/in my drawer.
 How do I go about getting a replacement/duplicate/extra Eagle Scout card/badge/medal?
 Can I sell my Eagle Scout Badge/card/medal or is that against some BSA law or rule?
 Can I purchase a group of them and then sell them off on (name of online trading or auction site)?
 How do I become a member of the Eagle Scout society?
 Can I be a member of the Eagle Scout Group without earning Eagle...I was "this close" to getting it but because of (any number of situations), I wasn't able to earn the Eagle.
 What's the good of belonging to it, anyways?
 Do they have national conventions like Rotary or other groups?
 What does NESA stand for and is that the same as the Knights of Dumanis or the Eagle Scout Service?
 How do I reach the people that have my Eagle Scout records?
 Can I get a copy of them?
 Can anyone else get a copy of them?
-How do I as an employer know that when someone gives me a resume that says "Eagle Scout...", that he's indeed an Eagle Scout?
+How do I as an employer know that when someone gives me a resume that says "Eagle Scout...", that they are indeed an Eagle Scout?
 Can a girl be an Eagle Scout?
 Are there any exceptions to receiving Eagle, like being in a war zone for a certain number of days or being a professional Scout executive for a few years or serving at Philmont or camp staff for a certain number of years?
 Can people whom are not American citizens earn Eagle?
 Can I award an "honorary Eagle" to someone whom have helped me out greatly in my life?
 Do you get a Gold Eagle for earning ALL of the merit badges offered at the time you were a Scout?
 If a kid dies, and he didn't get his Eagle yet, is there a special Eagle that he gets?

 That's a LOT of questions for one person!!
 (Actually, it is a combination of several individuals' questions) I'm going to break it down in several ways: